bloodybowlers/UkeGeeks-ng/README.md

 - Removed the StaticsPrefix const from the config file.
 Now it's handled automagically
 - Removed 'no detailed list' and 'no editable song' mode.
 We want full functionality, all the time
 - Switched to jQuery 2
-- Added an option to open/view song in a new tab
 - Added a reindex button if an admin is logged in
 - Display number of songs in the book